The Chemical Brothers - ’Dig Your Own Hole’

 The genius of The Chemical Brothers though, was that they had changed the vernacular of that synthetic psychedelic sound by slowing it down, stretching acid into a rollercoaster or snowboard ride through the octaves.
 With ‘Leave Home,’ the opener to Exit Planet Dust, they had caught rockers’ ears — and offered something far more electric than grunge’s ‘Smells Like Teen Spirit’ from just a few years before.
 Besides, Kurt Cobain was gone.
 In Nirvana’s place was what sounded like a motorcycle screaming down the open highway, “Eeeeeeeyowwowwwowowww!”

 So it’s both not surprising, but also very clever, that Tom and Ed Chemical took that rock guitar-sounding acid howl from ‘Leave Home’ and slowed it down even more, and deconstructed it into something halfway between hip hop and rock and techno.
 “Back with another one of those block rockin’ beats!” went the first salvo.
-A simple twanging bass guitar line bent the pop mind into the interminable space of techno, its hilly slip-sliding riffs and squawking artillery blasts bopping the head into rave mania, its breakbeats twirling hips and launching the body into its strobing crossfire.
+A simple twanging bass guitar line bent the pop mind into the interminable space of techno, its hilly slip-sliding riffs and squawking artillery blasts bopping the head into rave mania, and its breakbeats twirling hips and launching the body into its stark, strobing crossfire.

 “Electronica” had arrived.
-And while the American masses still couldn’t quite get it, not even with The Prodigy’s Fat of the Land two months later, and even less with Roni Size / Reprazent’s Mercury Music Prize-winning drum ‘n’ bass double album New Forms — the seeds had not just been planted, but the weeds whacked and the lawn mowed.
-So with Daft Punk’s Homework, all of these bands’ spirited efforts sank into the collective psyche, seeping into the skulls of Gen X’ers and Millennials, ready to sprout a thousand EDM festivals and Daft Punk’s triumphant reign ten years onward.
+And while the American masses still couldn’t quite get it, not even with The Prodigy’s mainstream wallops, across MTV, and even less with Roni Size / Reprazent’s Mercury Music Prize-winning drum ‘n’ bass double album New Forms — the seeds had not just been planted, but the weeds whacked and the lawn mowed.
+So with Daft Punk’s Homework, all of these bands’ spirited efforts sank into the collective psyche, seeping into the skulls of Gen X’ers and Millennials, ready to sprout a thousand EDM festivals and Daft Punk’s triumphant reign ten years forward.**

-But it was Dig Your Own Hole that cracked the crust of that earth.
+For it was Dig Your Own Hole that cracked the crust of that earth.
 The album’s title had a both funereal tenor — six feet under graves, its stark black and white cover art a glorious contrast of youth and death — and a gutsy F-you D.I.Y. attitude, as in dig your own foxhole.
 Was this a war on the past?
 Or was it flower power for the future?
 Taking the title from graffiti scrawled on the stone wall outside their Orinoco Studios, where they recorded the album, they were also self-deprecating about it too.
 “The sheer force of someone going up to the wall and writing that,” Simons told The Face magazine that April, 1997, “for us it’s about freedom, be what you wanna be.”

-Back in Europe, for months The Face’s Sylvia Patterson carefully built her cover feature story about their rise, profiling a sharp line between underground and fame, between bravado and humility.
+Back in Europe, for months, The Face’s Sylvia Patterson carefully built her cover feature story about their rise, profiling a sharp line between underground and fame, between bravado and humility.
 “Exactly,” Rowlands echoed Simons about the album’s subversive title.
 “That might help people with their album review: ‘They certainly have dug it.
 And it’s six feet deep!’”
 The stylized photos even cast them as a ghoulish, inky-eyed Dr. Jekyll and Mr. Hyde, while she cast their younger years as earnest, studying Chaucer and digging through Manchester’s influential Eastern Bloc Records store, earning them the name along with a third student pal, The Three Blind Mice.

 “Tom and Ed are standing at a just-constructed mint-blue bar area, waiting to be filmed,” Patterson documents of their “on-set” escapade following a major camera malfunction and the crowding of extras following a subway tube derailment.
 “They have been approached for obligatory autograph duties once in five hours.
 We find them midway through their ‘three-second cameo — three more than the last one!’” they explained to Patterson. “‘We can do this, though, ‘cause that’s all we ever do, stand at the bar with our girlfriends and gossip.’”
-Once again, a high contrast.
+Once again, dark, stark contrast.

 ‘Get Up On It Like This’ whips things into a higher gear, a scratching, wiggling acid funk number built to get the legs jumping again.
 ‘Lost In The K-Hole’ is the album’s deepest groover, a strutting beauty that floats down underground while its chiming melody circles to the heights in a halo of wonder.
 Extending their sensitive side, Tom and Ed partner with folk singer Beth Orton on ‘Where Do I Begin’ — its title and lyrics a question of sorts of where “I” end and “you” begin, a fitting metaphor for all the fusion in this alchemical affair.
 Fittingly, Orton was the folk singer who gave William Orbit’s ambient dance hit ‘Water From A Vine Leaf’ one of electronica’s earliest crossovers.
 On ‘Where Do I Begin,’ she provided a quiet intimate ballast — an Ouroboros logic.